webguru103/smooch-docs/source/rest/index.md

 The `jwt` itself is transmitted via the HTTP `authorization` header.
 The token should be prefixed with "Bearer" followed by a space.
 For example: `Bearer your-jwt`.

+To sign JWTs, you will need to create a secret key in the Smooch dashboard, by going into the Settings tab.
+Clicking on "Create New Secret Key" will generate a new key id and a secret key pair which you can use to sign JWTs.

 <aside class="warning">
 After using a `jwt` with `appUser` scope to authenticate an app user for the `/appuser` or `/init` routes, it becomes no longer possible to authenticate that app user with an `appToken`.
 </aside>